Best 2017 NFL draft classes in every division

 NFC East

 The Redskins landed a top-five prospect in Jonathan Allen at 17 overall then came back with another top-notch Alabama defensive player, outside linebacker Ryan Anderson, in the second round.
 UCLA cornerback Fabian Moreau (Round 3) and Oklahoma running back Samaje Perine (Round 4) have a chance to be impact players as well.
-There are a couple medical issues involved -- Moreau is coming off a torn pec and Allen has shoulder arthritis -- but overall, this looks like a strong haul for a Washington front office that spent a good portion of its offseason without a general manager.
+There are a couple of medical issues involved -- Moreau is coming off a torn pec and Allen has shoulder arthritis -- but overall, this looks like a strong haul for a Washington front office that spent a good portion of its offseason without a general manager.
 Read the reporters' takes.

 NFC North

 They didn't have a first-round pick, yet the Minnesota Vikings ended up with a first-round talent in Dalvin Cook.
 There are questions about him, but if he's able to perform on the field, it's a heck of a grab.
 Overall, you've got to really like what the Vikings did.
-Pat Elflein is a good player who could be a decade-long starter and the last-day picks of linebacker Ben Gedeon, guard Danny Isidora, tight end Bucky Hodges and receiver Stacy Coley were all good moves.
+Pat Elflein is a good player who could be a decadelong starter and the last-day picks of linebacker Ben Gedeon, guard Danny Isidora, tight end Bucky Hodges and receiver Stacy Coley were all good moves.
 Read the reporters' takes.

 NFC South

 The Bucs are the draft winners in the division.
 O.J.
 Howard will make an immediate impact as a red zone target for Jameis Winston and help to improve a ground game that fell from fifth to 24th in 2016.
-Justin Evans should help a defense that gave up 96 explosive pass plays last year, the most in the league, and 41 explosive run plays (tied for fifth).
+Justin Evans should help a defense that gave up 96 explosive passing plays last year, the most in the league, and 41 explosive running plays (tied for fifth).
 They addressed depth at wide receiver, selecting Chris Godwin in the third round, and they got extra insurance for Doug Martin by drafting a highly versatile running back in Jeremy McNichols.
 One weakness is that they're thin at offensive tackle.
 Read the reporters' takes.

 NFC West

 The team that helped itself the most in this draft is the one that also needed the most help, the 49ers.
 In part because they were in such need of talent at many positions that they could freely draft the best players available, the Niners mostly just kept taking the best player on their board throughout the draft.
-Certainly, an argument could be made they landed the two best players -- Solomon Thomas and Reuben Foster -- of any team in the division.
-Arizona did well, also, but the Niners balanced landing talent with planning for the future better than most could have imagined from a first-year coach and general manager.
+Certainly, an argument could be made that they landed the two best players -- Solomon Thomas and Reuben Foster -- of any team in the division.
+Arizona also did well, but the Niners balanced landing talent with planning for the future better than most could have imagined from a first-year coach and general manager.
 Read the reporters' takes.